 There are actually even more important points but you get the idea.
 Location is huge!

-The neighborhood is very important as well, and not just for its appearance.
+Anyone with a real estate license knows that the neighborhood is very important.
+And not just for its appearance.
 Does the community have amenities?
 Is there a Homeowners Association (HoA)?
 What are their HoA dues?

 Make sure to ask your expert Realtor as many questions as possible about these issues.
 Zero in on your favorite two or three neighborhoods as you consider all your new home options.